reframejs/reframe/readme.md

 **Take Over Control** -
-Not only can you eject and take control over everything, but you can do so progressively as your prototype grows into a large application.
+Not only can you eject and take control over everything, but you can do so progressively, as your prototype grows into a large application, one Reframe part at a time.
 And since Reframe is slim
 ejecting everything leaves you with only ~500 LOC.